Make your home safer!

 Price – GE isn’t the cheapest product, but it is the best value smart switch on the market.

 The GE Smart Switch simply works.
 It also blends into your home like any other light switch.
-The switch comes in two colors, white and almond, that match the standard colors found in other devices and wall plates.
+The switch comes in multiple colors (white, almond, black, brown, etc.) that match the standard colors found in other devices and wall plates.
 This allows you to mix it with regular switches while still maintaining a seamless look.
 The switch has a blue LED on the bottom that can be illuminated when the light is off, on or never.
 This is easily customizable in the settings area within your home controller.

 I have multiple GE Smart Switches in my home and they are very reliable, which makes it easy for me to recommend them in this smart lighting guide.
 I have used some of them for a few years and I can’t recall a single time when the Z-Wave smart home connection failed.
 The switch is fast and the lights turn on instantly.
 You can dim the lights with the switch by holding the paddle down or up, with your voice using a smart speaker (Alexa) or through your home automation app on your phone.

 The bottom line: You will be hard pressed to find a z-wave light switch that provides more value than the GE Z Wave Smart Switch.